The History Of The Earth From Formation To Present Day

 During Hadean Eon (4.6-4 billion years ago), our planet was molten due to volcanism and impacts with other space bodies.
 Finally, the solid crust was formed, and water began accumulating in the atmosphere.

-During Archean Eon (4-2.5 billion years ago), the planet’s crust cooled, and continental plates and rocks started to develop.
+During Archean Eon (4-2.5 billion years ago), the planet’s crust cooled, and continental plates and rocks developed.
 They moved across the surface of the Earth, merging to create a supercontinent Rodinia.

 The Phanerozoic Eon is the current eon in the geologic timescale.
 It includes approximately 541 million years.
 Throughout this period, continents floated about, finally assembled into a single landmass known as Pangea, and then broke up into the modern continental landmasses.
 The Phanerozoic eon is parted into three eras: the Paleozoic, the Mesozoic, and the Cenozoic.
 Most of the evolution of life occurred during this period.